-The local safeguarding partnership is Surrey and we will operate our safeguarding procedures in line with locally agreed multi-agency safeguarding arrangements put in place by our safeguarding partners.
+The local safeguarding partnership is Surrey, and we will operate our safeguarding procedures in line with locally agreed multi-agency safeguarding arrangements put in place by our safeguarding partners.

 Safeguarding and promoting the welfare of children is defined for statutory purposes as: protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 It is the responsibility of the School to safeguard and promote the welfare of children.
 Representatives of the whole-school community of pupils, parents, staff and governors will be involved in policy development and review.
-Theschool aims to involve all staff in shaping the school's safeguarding arrangements.
+The school aims to involve all staff in shaping the school's safeguarding arrangements.

 The Safeguarding and Child Protection Policy will be reviewed annually by the Governing Body, unless an incident or new legislation or guidance suggests the need for an earlier date of review.
-This policy (which includes all sections and all of the appendices in this document) is one of a series in the School's integratedsafeguarding portfolio.
+This policy (and all its appendices) is one of a series in the School's integrated safeguarding portfolio.
 This policy has been authorised by the Governing Body, is addressed to all members of staff (including the Head, all teaching and non-teaching staff, temporary part-time workers, support staff, contractors, volunteers and members of the Governing Body (hereafter 'staff')), is available to parents on request and is published on the School website.
 It applies wherever staff or volunteers are working with pupils even where this is away from the School, for example at an activity centre or on an educational visit.